-New research published in October 2019 shows that long-term hormone replacement therapy—such as treatments we offer in Baton Rouge, Denham Springs and Metarie—is linked to improved cognitive health in post-menopausal women.
+New research published in October 2019 shows that long-term hormone replacement therapy—such as treatments we offer in Baton Rouge and Metarie—is linked to improved cognitive health in post-menopausal women.
 These findings are especially important because almost two-thirds of all Americans diagnosed with Alzheimer’s disease are women.

 Raw numbers underscore the significance of that statistic: Of the 5.6 million U.S. adults aged 65 and above living with Alzheimer’s, 3.5 million are women.
 There is plenty of established research that concludes that estrogen is the link that leads to more women than men developing the disease.
 Postmenopausal women experience a drop in estrogen levels, which could make them vulnerable to Alzheimer’s.

 The researchers behind the clinical study followed more than 2,000 postmenopausal women over a period of 12 years and analyzed the link between estrogen levels and cognitive decline.

 They looked at the length of time the women had exposure to estrogen and accounted for other factors, including:

 - How many years had passed between their first period and menopause